wcong/ants-go/README.md

 ### ants-go
-open source,restful,distribute crawler engine
+open source, restful, distributed crawler engine
 ### why
-I wrote a crawler engine in python base on scrapy.But sometimes,dynamic language is chaos.
+I wrote a crawler engine in python base on scrapy.
+But sometimes, dynamic language is chaos.
 So I start to write it in a compile language.
 ### requirement
 ``` shell
 go get github.com/PuerkitoBio/goquery